 Image via @PostSports/Twitter

-The game soared in popularity soon afterwards, with state media broadcasting NBA games in the 1980s.
-Its popularity was further cemented in 2002 when Shanghai native Yao Ming was selected as the number one overall pick by the Houston Rockets in the NBA draft.
-But it would not be until 2004 that China would see other NBA teams grace its land with the Rockets and Sacramento Kings battling it out for exhibition games in the two cities that the Bullets visited a quarter of a century prior.
+Basketball soared in popularity soon afterwards, with state media broadcasting NBA games in the 1980s.
+Its popularity was further cemented in the 2000s, when Shanghai native Yao Ming was selected as the number one overall pick by the Houston Rockets in the NBA draft.
+It was a full quarter of a century before NBA teams actually played in China again, however, when the Rockets and Sacramento Kings battled it out in exhibition games in 2004.

 Understanding the enormity of the occasion, some of the players returned to the Middle Kingdom in 2009 to mark the trip’s 30 year anniversary.
 Hall of Famer Wes Unseld was joined by then-Wizards stars, Caron Butler and Randy Foye as well as former Bullet player Gheorghe Muresan in a celebration of a proud part of the team's history.

-Watch a video from the 1979 visit below (VPN on):
+Watch a video from the 1979 visit below (VPN off):

 Outside of China?
 Watch on Youtube here.